 So… this is me.
 Or what used to be me and turned into us.

 So, you're awake, huh?
 Hey, you remember what we used to look like?
-Because I don't.
+'Cause I don't.
 How about we take a look and see what's under a psycho's mask...

 "I'M READY FOR MY CLOSE UP, MR. DEMILLE!"

 And he headbutts the mirror with a savagery that causes the whole thing to crash to the floor into useless shards.
-I see stars but he just snorts up the blood in his nose and pries up the mask just enough to spit out the bloody mess on the floor like it's business as usual.
+I see stars, but he just snorts up the blood in his nose and pries up the mask just enough to spit out the bloody mess to the floor like it's business as usual.

 Great, I coulda sworn we were close to some sorta breakthrough back there but sure, maybe it's too early for that.
 Let's find some food, there's bound to be something left in here to scavenge.